New Mexico Alcohol and Drug Use Statistics

 If you enjoy a more natural lifestyle and want your recovery to incorporate all aspects of your mind, body, and spirit, look for a holistic rehab.
 These programs have a variety of alternative therapies in addition to evidence-based treatments, such as animal therapy, music therapy, acupuncture, and art therapies.
 They also tend to offer meditation-based fitness programs, such as yoga, qigong, and tai chi.
 In New Mexico, numerous holistic rehabs incorporate native American traditions into treatment programs such as medicinal smoke circles.

 At faith-based New Mexico alcohol rehabs or drug rehabs, you can utilize your spiritual strength with a community of people with similar religious backgrounds.
 Look for a faith-based rehab if you think you would benefit from pastoral counseling and prayer circles in addition to standard rehab treatments like individual and group therapy sessions.

 When suffering from co-occurring substance use and mental health disorders, you’re considered to have a dual diagnosis.
-Generally, mental health issues overlap the symptoms associated with substance misuse, though medication needs can vary greatly.
+Generally, mental health issues overlap the symptoms associated with substance abuse, though medication needs can vary greatly.

 Luxury rehabs offer a higher standard of comfort and convenience than other rehabs, with a wide range of amenities and roomy suites.
 They usually have a fitness center, often including a pool, spa, and masseuse, and a range of outdoor and indoor recreation areas.
 A luxury rehab might also have the latest treatments for trauma and addiction, such as EMDR.

 An executive rehab has a higher focus on confidentiality than other centers to help you preserve your professional reputation.
 They also tend to be understanding towards your never-ending responsibilities and offer business centers on-site for you to keep up-to-date on your emails.
 Executive rehabs cater to busy professionals that appreciate higher-quality amenities and usually offer gourmet dining, fitness centers, and state-of-the-art addiction therapies.